 If psilocybin mushrooms are considered controversial—rest-assured, it won’t be long until Lil Nas X is on top of it.

 The pop star is attracted to controversy like moths to a flame.
-In once instance, Lil Nas X showed up to the 2020 Grammy Awards sporting pink bondage-inspired cowboy outfit.
+In once instance, Lil Nas X showed up to the 2020 Grammy Awards sporting a pink bondage-inspired cowboy outfit.

 In September, Lil Nas X celebrated the release of his first album, the one inspired by shrooms, by sharing “pregnancy” photos, skillfully shot aesthetically.

 The star’s music video for “Montero (Call Me By Your Name)” was a particular target, probably due to the depiction of him giving the devil a lapdance in Hell.
-Pastor Greg Locke said in video shared on Twitter that the song contained a “bunch of devil-worshipping, wicked nonsense.”
+Pastor Greg Locke said in a video shared on Twitter that the song contained a “bunch of devil-worshipping, wicked nonsense.”
 Fox News said the song and video were “desperate and pathetic.”
 Lil Nas X continued his faked “evil gay Satanic agenda” by releasing Nike shoes, customized with pentagrams, etc. He was forced to abort the Satan shoes stunt when Nike threatened legal action.

 The pop star’s subsequent music videos were certainly not any less controversial.
 Given by Lil Nas X’s reactions to his controversies, he loves it.